PriyaKGowda/Web_scaping/README.md

 # Web_scraping
-Getting a piece of data of weather forecast and scaping it as a csv file
+Getting a piece of data of weather forecast and scraping it as a csv file